About TJ

 In 1979, he partnered to open two food and music venues: The Alamo Cafe and Cottonwood Cafe in New York City’s West Village, and in 1980 finished 10th out of 950 entrants in the one and only Great Brooklyn Marathon of Roller Skating.

 From 1994-1999, Tremmel worked on a sculpture and pastel series titled “50 Fish.”
 The sculptures were loosely representational, species specific in wood, metal, and paint.
 The first half of “50 Fish” showed in 1996 at the Presidio Gallery in St. Augustine.
-In 1997, Tremmel and Jean Marie moved the show to their own Fine Fish Gallery & Store in St. Augustine, Florida which became today’s Butterfield Garage co-op art gallery.
+In 1997, Tremmel and Jean Marie moved the show to their own Fine Fish Gallery & Store which became today’s Butterfield Garage co-op art gallery.

 In 1999, Tremmel conclusively proved through extensive documentation that much of the waterway statistics presented in the environmental impact statement produced by the state and federal governments for the historic Bridge of Lions in downtown St. Augustine were wrong.
 The Bridge has been rehabilitated rather than being torn down.
 T. J. was a member of Save Our Bridge, Inc. that was honored with a National Historic Preservation Award.